 This was what really annoyed me as it showed such a massive lack of respect.
 I continued to chase for payment, but to no avail.

-In frustration (and not naming any names) I tweeted about overdue invoices, and a company called Safe Collections got back to me.
+In frustration (and not naming any names) I tweeted about overdue invoices, and a company called Safe Collections responded to me.

 Now, I’ve never used a debt collection service because I haven’t had to.
-Clients have paid late, sure, but they’ve always kept me posted as to what was going on and when I could expect payment.
+I’ve had overdue invoices before, sure, but they’ve always kept me posted as to what was going on and when I could expect payment.

 I was at the end of my tether with this client so I contacted Safe Collections and they were super helpful right from the start.
 They take on the job of dealing with the client for you (very persistently) until they settle the account.
 I just had to give them the client details and fwd them any relevant correspondence about payment.